-- A. Basic terminology; - B. Main historical trends in Israel's economy; - C. Population, productivity, capital, and technology in creating the GNP;

-D. Foreign trade, import, capital, and payments balance - openness to the world;

-- E. National budget, budget financing, and the security burden; - F. Mixed economy, the public sector and privatization; - G. Poverty and inequality in the distribution of wealth; - H. Stability of the economy, competitiveness and economic-social policy approaches;

-I. Integration section - The economy as a national framework: goals, means, and results;

-J. The economy, security and peace.
+- a.
+Basic terminology. - b.
+Main historical trends in Israel's economy. - c.
+Population, productivity, capital, and technology in creating the GNP. - d.
+Foreign trade, import, capital, and payments balance openness to the world. - e.
+National budget, budget financing, and the security burden. - f.
+Mixed economy, the public sector and privatization. - g.
+Poverty and inequality in the distribution of wealth. - h.
+Stability of the economy, competitiveness and economic-social policy approaches. - Integration section The economy as a national framework: goals, means, and results. - j.
+The economy, security and peace.

-Lectures and discussions in the plenum, and exercises.
+The course will be divided into two parts.
+The first part, led by Prof. Omer Moav will address three major issues at the root of the economic debate in Israel, between the social-democratic position and the neoliberal position, the eradication of poverty in the world, the large gaps in per capita GDP across countries.
+The second part, led by Dr. Eyal Argov will deal with the economic policy of the State of Israel and will include meetings with senior Israeli officials responsible for shaping the policy.

-- A. Attendance and active participation; - B. Class exam.
+- a.
+Attendance and active participation. - b.
+Class exam.

-Lecturer and academic advisor: Dr. Yaniv Reingvartz.
+Lecturer and academic advisor: Prof. Omer Moav + Dr. Eyal Argov